 The makeup concept is for a premium to be charged going forward to return the block to its original lifetime loss ratio.

-The blending method helps ensure concepts discussed in public NAIC LTC pricing subgroup calls from 2015 to 2019 are incorporated, including that rates will not substantially rise as the block shrinks (as policyholder persistency falls over time).
+The blending method helps ensure concepts discussed in public NAIC Long-Term Care Pricing (B) Subgroup calls from 2015 to 2019 are incorporated, including the concept that rates will not substantially rise as the block shrinks, as policyholder persistency falls over time.

-Cost-sharing formula that increases the company burden as cumulative rate increases rise.
+Cost-sharing formula that increases the insurer’s burden as cumulative rate increases rise.

-This addition to company burden moves rates away from a direction that could be seen as misleading.
-The company likely had or should have had more information on the likelihood of large rate increases than the consumer had at the time the policy was issued.
+This addition to the insurer‘s burden moves rates away from a direction that could potentially be seen as misleading.
+The insurer likely had or should have had more information on the likelihood of large rate increases than the consumer had at the time the policy was issued.

-Assumption review
+Assumption review.

-Verification that the company’s original and current assumptions are indeed drivers of the magnitude increase in lifetime loss ratio presented by the company.
+Verification that the insurer’s original and current assumptions are indeed drivers of the magnitude increase in lifetime loss ratio presented by the insurer.

 Verification of appropriateness of current assumptions.

-A combination of credible company experience, relevant industry experience, and regulatory judgement is applied.
+A combination of credible insurer experience, relevant industry experience, and professional judgement is applied.

-For areas of uncertainty, such as older-age morbidity, conservatism may be added to the company-provided assumptions.
+For areas of uncertainty, such as older-age morbidity, conservatism may be added to the insurer-provided assumptions.
 This conservatism can be released as credible experience develops.

 Interest rate / investment return component